eiz/SynchronousAudioRouter/README.md

 * Allows dynamic creation of an unlimited number of Windows audio devices with custom names/metadata.
 * Allows per-app override of Windows default audio device for apps which don't include a way to select an audio device.
+Regex matching lets you set rules for many apps simultaneously, e.g. route every app under your steamapps directory to a specific endpoint.
 * Designed for use with DAW software.
 Instead of treating all virtual audio streams independently, they're mapped to a single multichannel ASIO interface which also includes all channels from the physical audio device.